-The trail ends in Emmer Green (conveniently near a coffee shop!), at the house of Wilfred’s parents and sister, the locus where his letters were discovered in extraordinary fashion after his sister’s death.
+The long version of the trail ends in Emmer Green (conveniently near a coffee shop!), at the house of Wilfred’s parents and sister, the locus where his letters were discovered in extraordinary fashion after his sister’s death.

-The heart of the trail can be undertaken on foot.
-A lovely walk through ancient woodland will take you easily to Emmer Green.
+The heart of the trail can be undertaken on foot and is now a circular route.
+A lovely extension through ancient woodland will take you easily to Emmer Green.
 A bicycle (Wilfred’s beloved means of travel) will certainly take you from Dunsden to Thatched Cottage and Emmer Green, and to Alpenrose if you are feeling very fit.
 A car will take you easily to all points on the trail.

 It is hoped that you will make an outing of this, and enjoy a day out drinking in this special and significant part of our national and cultural heritage.